fhrrrzy/desa-bantuin-backoffice/API_DOCUMENTATION.md

 -   Users are automatically assigned the "warga" role upon registration
 -   Users can only access their own request data
 -   File uploads are supported for request attachments (max 5MB per file)
+-   Information endpoints support multiple file uploads (max 10MB per file, up to 5 files)
+-   Supported file types for information attachments: PDF, DOC, DOCX, JPG, JPEG, PNG
--   Pagination is available for request listing
+-   Pagination is available for request and information listing
--   Filtering by status and type is supported
+-   Filtering by status and type is supported for requests
+-   Filtering by laporan type and search by title is supported for information
+-   Information endpoints are publicly accessible (no authentication required for read operations)